jjennifergu/freelance-marketplace-backend/README.md

 See [api.txt]: https://github.com/jjennifergu/freelance-marketplace-backend/blob/main/api.txt

 4. Implementation of images and/or authentication (only 1 required)
-Authentication is used.
-Look at the code if you don't believe us.
-Images are used too in the profile pictures and listing images!
+We implemented our own session/token-based authentication to allow users to sign up and log in.
+Images are also used in the profile pictures and listing covers!

 ## Comments